-1. Be familiar with key economic concepts and understand their relevance to health care;
+1. describe economic concepts and understand their relevance to health care;

-2. Be familiar with the different methods used to derive health-related quality of life (or utilities), having calculated utilities using time-trade-off, standard gamble and EuroQol instruments;
+2. explain the different methods used to derive health-related quality of life (or utilities), having calculated utilities using time-trade-off, standard gamble and EuroQol instruments;

-3. Be familiar with the different ways in which a monetary value may be placed on a health gain and be able to assess the advantages and disadvantages of cost benefit analysis;
+3. report the different ways in which a monetary value may be placed on a health gain and be able to assess the advantages and disadvantages of cost benefit analysis;

-4. Be able to perform a straightforward economic evaluation by: Identifying the appropriate type of economic evaluation; Identifying, measuring and valuing costs and consequences and applying discounting if needed Calculating an incremental cost effectiveness ratio (if appropriate) Appropriately interpreting the results of the economic evaluation
+4. perform a straightforward economic evaluation by: Identifying the appropriate type of economic evaluation; identifying, measuring and valuing costs and consequences and applying discounting if needed; calculating an incremental cost effectiveness ratio (if appropriate); appropriately interpreting the results of the economic evaluation;

-5. Be familiar with the different ways in which uncertainty may be handled in economic evaluation and be able to perform a simple sensitivity analysis;
+5. explain the different ways in which uncertainty may be handled in economic evaluation and be able to perform a simple sensitivity analysis;

-8. Understand how economic evaluation can, and is used to, inform decision making.
+8. justify how economic evaluation can, and is used to, inform decision making.